harkle/hanako-cli/docs/commands.md

-# Command Reference for hanako
+# Command Reference for hanako-cli

 TODO: Add your command reference here